Programs in the School of Professional Studies

 Another Associate of Arts program is offered on the Main Campus in Early Childhood Education.
 Credit awarded in the A.A. degree may be transferred to Trinity’s baccalaureate programs.
 For more information, please see the Associate of Arts, Early Childhood Education page in this Catalog.

 The Occupational Therapy Assistant (O.T.A.) program leads to an Associate of Applied Science in occupational therapy.
-Students complete 26 credits of pre-requisite courses before applying to the O.T.A. program.
+Students complete 24 credits of pre-requisite courses before applying to the O.T.A. program in the School of Nursing and Health Professions.
 These can be taken at Trinity, or credits can be transferred.
-Students then complete 44 credits of O.T.A.-specific courses, which blend online and on-campus learning.
+Students then complete 45 credits of O.T.A.-specific courses, which blend online and on-campus learning.
 For more information, please see the Associate of Applied Science, Occupational Therapy Assistant page in this Catalog.

 The undergraduate baccalaureate programs of the School of Professional Studies are designed to meet the needs of professionals seeking a baccalaureate degree.
 To this end, courses are conveniently scheduled on Saturdays as well as weekday evenings (Monday through Friday).
 Intensive one-week courses are available in the January Winter Term and the May Term.
 Students may earn either a Bachelor of Arts degree (B.A.) or a Bachelor of Science degree (B.S.) in a variety of major fields; additionally, they may earn a Bachelor of Science in Nursing (B.S.N.) after acceptance into Trinity’s School of Nursing and Health Professions.
 Students who wish to take college-level classes but do not wish to complete the requirements of a degree are also invited to take classes as non-degree seeking students.